germantellezv/twitter-stream-api/README.md

 # twitter-stream-api

-Get the N amount of tweets that match with certaing words
+Get the N amount of tweets that match with certain words

 ## Installation
+Install redis on your machine, clone this repo and install the dependencies

 ```
 npm install